-Many of us usually visit a doctor only when the signs of the problem become visible or when the problem matures.
+While our skin is the most accessible organ to observe, we tend to ignore the minuscule abnormalities.
+Many of us usually visit a doctor only when the signs of a problem become visible or when the problem matures.

-But you can find a longer lasting solution and make informed choices if you seek professional advice at an early stage.

-Visiting a dermatologist for general skin care, after all, is as important as seeing a doctor for an illness.
-For instance, people with dry and irritated skin often find it hard spending time in the pool, sun, or in air-conditioned spaces.
-While applying sunscreen is important, not every product is suitable for every skin type.
+But you can find a longer-lasting solution and make informed choices if you seek professional advice early.
+After all, visiting a dermatologist for general skin care is as important as seeing a doctor for an illness.
+For instance, people with dry and irritated skin often find it hard to spend time in the pool, sun, or air-conditioned spaces.
+While applying sunscreen is essential, not every product is suitable for every skin type.
 Your dermatologist will suggest ingredients that can help relieve the problem permanently.
-Also, there is a lot more your skin might demand depending on its type which only an expert can help decode.
+Also, there is a lot more your skin might demand depending on its kind, which only an expert can help decode.

 Serious Skin Diseases

-People usually self-test products in a bid to find the one that might work.
-While it seems cost-efficient in the short-term, sometimes products don’t give anticipated results or worse, can cause a problem that didn’t exist before.
+People usually self-test products to find the one that might work for them.
+While it seems cost-efficient in the short-term, sometimes products don’t give expected results or can cause a problem that didn’t exist before.
 Acne is a complex phenomenon and can go well beyond teenage.
-It is wise to visit a dermatologist for its treatment.
+It is wise to visit a professional for its treatment.

-Signs of Premature Ageing
+3. Signs of Premature Ageing

 To sum it up

 Your skin is precious, so give it the attention and care it demands before it is too late.
-Even if you may not have any skin problem, visiting a dermatologist for a routine visit or general check-up is never a bad idea – it takes an expert who is trained to understand and treat our skin to show us the whole picture.
+Even if you may not have any skin problems, visiting a dermatologist for a routine visit or general check-up is never a bad idea – it takes an expert trained to understand and treat our skin to show us the whole picture.
 Talk to one of our experts today.

 This article is a part of the Keen on Perfect Skin series.
 For more tips from skin experts, explore below!